Anku5hk/Programmers_guide_to_Python/book.md

 # Programmer's guide to Python
 Hello Learner, welcome to this Programmer's guide to Python handbook, this book was originally designed as notes when I was learning python, but then I thought okay why not make it public for other learners, so I added some missing components and completed it as a book.
-This is by no means a complete python walkthrough, but should cover all important aspects of python.
 I hope this helps you in learning python programming.
 Happy Learning!!

+**What's not this:** Not a traditional programming course/book, this is by no means a complete python walkthrough and is structured somewhat differently (intentionally) to cover and only emphasis on what is important.
+This book is not recommended for 'programming freshers', you should try more beginner friendly books like [Byte of Python](https://python.swaroopch.com/)/[Think Python](https://greenteapress.com/wp/think-python-2e/) and comeback to this one to further fine tune your learning.
+Alright.</br>

 **What is this:** This book is meant for a programmer who's already familiar with other languages such as c/c++/Java and wants to learn python but fast.
+The one who needs a python refresher can also benefit by this book.
 The goal is to take you through enough python, while saving you tons of time.
-The one who have taken a basic python course from somewhere else can also use this as to solidify their learning.
 I have tried to keep explanations concise most of the times, so things can be gone through fast.
 To grow as a programmer its always better to practice.
 I would suggest typing & running your own programs and creating your own notes.

-**What's not this:** Not a traditional programming course/book, this book is structured somewhat differently(intentionally) to cover and only emphasis on what is important, although you'll miss almost nothing.
-Maybe somewhat not beginner friendly, you do need to have prior general programming knowledge to get what's going on.
-That's all.</br>
+#### [Some Topics are under progress..]

 ## Index
 1. [Basics](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#1-basics)